MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Import-LocalizedData.md

 Required: False
 Position: 1
 Default value: Return text strings
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -FileName
-Specifies the name of the data file \(.psd1\) to be imported.
+Specifies the name of the data file (.psd1) to be imported.
 Enter a file name.
 You can specify a file name that does not include its .psd1 file name extension, or you can specify the file name including the .psd1 file name extension.